ahmedadham88/ePay/README.md

 ### Project Description

-EriPay is a project that served as a proof of concept to integrate online payments with NFC/RFID cards.
+ePay is a project that served as a proof of concept to integrate online payments with NFC/RFID cards.
 The goal is to provide a payment solution integrated with NFC/RFID cards that is usually used within any workplace.
 The card could be recharged and/or the balance could be deducted from employee's paycheck later.

 The project is divided into three parts: